tril-alex/ats-mini/docs/source/manual.md

 * **Volume** - 0 (muted) ...
 63 (max).
 The headphone volume level can be low (compared to the built-in speaker) due to limitation of the initial hardware design.
 * **Step** - Tuning step (not every step is available on every band and mode).
 * **Seek** - Scan up or down (AM/FM), faster tuning (LSB/USB).
 Rotate the encoder to stop the scan.
 * **Memory** - 32 slots to store favorite frequencies.
 Click `Add` on an empty slot to store the current frequency, `Delete` to erase the current frequency, switch between stored slots by rotating the encoder.
+It is also possible to edit the memory slots via [serial port](#serial-interface).
 * **Mute** - Mute/unmute.
 * **Bandwidth** - Selects the bandwidth of the channel filter.
 * **AGC/ATTN** - Automatic Gain Control (on/off) or Attenuation level.
 The attenuator is not applicable to SSB mode.